-Following the "Basic Flushing Principle" of "Know How debris Enters"; lets talk about getting it out in the correct direction.
+Following the principles outlined in "Know How debris Enters"; lets get it out in the correct direction.

 Condenser flushing is the same regardless of the differences in OT and TXV system design.
 You should always back flush first (bottom to top), in the opposite direction of normal refrigerant flow.
 This is done to back out debris that cannot be driven through the small passageways and obviously will require some solvent volume and velocity when flushing "in car".